nixworks/public/news/2007/07/27/index.md

 ##### Clinical trial
 ### [ Clinical trials for MVA85A, a new vaccine against tuberculosis, are started in South Africa. ](/news/2007/07/27/clinical-trials-for-mva85a-a-new-vaccine-against-tuberculosis-are-started-in-south-africa.md)
-_Context: MVA85A, South Africa, vaccine, Clinical trial, tuberculosis_
+_Context: South Africa, MVA85A, Clinical trial, vaccine, tuberculosis_

 ##### Johannesburg
 ### [ Abel Mutsakani, editor of the "ZimOnline", is shot and seriously wounded in Johannesburg, South Africa in what may have been an assassination attempt. ](/news/2007/07/27/abel-mutsakani-editor-of-the-zimonline-is-shot-and-seriously-wounded-in-johannesburg-south-africa-in-what-may-have-been-an-assassinati.md)
-_Context: South Africa, Johannesburg_
+_Context: Johannesburg, South Africa_

 ##### The Lancet
 ### [ A study published in "The Lancet" correlates cannabis use to psychosis. ](/news/2007/07/27/a-study-published-in-the-lancet-correlates-cannabis-use-to-psychosis.md)
-_Context: psychosis, The Lancet, cannabis_
+_Context: The Lancet, psychosis, cannabis_

 ##### NASA
 ### [ An independent review set up by NASA finds out that astronauts were allowed to fly despite being drunk in at least two occasions. ](/news/2007/07/27/an-independent-review-set-up-by-nasa-finds-out-that-astronauts-were-allowed-to-fly-despite-being-drunk-in-at-least-two-occasions.md)
-_Context: drunkenness, NASA, astronaut_
+_Context: astronaut, drunkenness, NASA_

 ##### Lawmakers
 ### [ The United States Congress passes a bill containing measures recommended by the 9-11 Commission. ](/news/2007/07/27/the-united-states-congress-passes-a-bill-containing-measures-recommended-by-the-9-11-commission.md)